Salyx-Wagon/Crystalline-Divination-1.16/README.md

 have a full set of a single type of armor.
 - Crystal dusts that can be crafted into any type of dye
 - A wand to create various runes which all have different uses.
-- A pedestal to display items on (functional use comming soon)
+- A pedestal to display items on or preform runic crafting with.
+- Runic Parchment to place runes anywhere.

 Player Guide